 - Build the SUMO binaries

-Each of these steps is outlined below.
+Each of these steps is described in more detail and with possible alternatives below.

 - 1 Installing required tools and libraries